The Top 9 Free Financial Tools Every Saver Needs in 2025

 Can free apps help with long-term financial planning?

 Yes.
-Tools like Empower track net worth and investments; pair them with calculators or spreadsheets for retirement and savings goals.
+Empower’s dashboard tracks net worth and investments; pair it with calculators or spreadsheets for retirement and savings goals.

 What should I try if a free app doesn’t fit my needs?